 Warning: These macros may cause WPDOS to shut down when used under Windows Vista or Windows 7.
 Experiment with them a few times before making regular use of them.

 An automatic installation program for these macros: Download and run this InstallClipMacros.exe program.
 It will automatically install the macros and other required files for your version of WPDOS 6.x or 5.1 (or both).
-The program runs under all versions of Windows starting with Windows 95.
+The program runs under all 32-bit versions of Windows starting with Windows 95.
 If your version of WPDOS 5.1 is too old to support these macros, the installer will refuse to install them.
-(Updated 5 July 2012 to fix an error with WPDOS 5.1 installation in Windows 7.)

 When the installer finishes, it displays documentation in your browser.
 Near the top of the documentation file is a line that reads (approximately): "Do not ignore the absolutely essential configuration steps described elsewhere on this page"; that line links to full instructions for the configuration steps required.
 If you have Windows 95, 98, or Me, and you ignore these absolutely essential configuration steps, then these macros are absolutely guaranteed not to work!